tranvansang/express-transformer/README.md

 ])
 ```

-- By this way, you can save the configuration to reuse.
+- By this way, you can save the configuration for reuses.

 ```javascript
 const requiredString = len => [